nesmatamer19/Pokemon-react-native-app/README.md

 # 📱 Pokédex App (React Native & Expo Router)

-Welcome to the **Pokédex App**!
-This is a clean, universal mobile application built with React Native and Expo that showcases data from the public [PokéAPI](https://pokeapi.co/).
+This is a simple clean, universal mobile application built with React Native and Expo that showcases data from the public [PokéAPI](https://pokeapi.co/).
 It utilizes modern file-based routing and hooks to fetch and present detailed information about your favorite Pokémon.

 ## ✨ Features